fidellim/Huddle-Landing-Page-with-Curved-Sections/README.md

 - [CSS Filter](https://stackoverflow.com/questions/24224112/css-filter-make-color-image-with-transparency-white) - I was able to change the color of the image (svg) using filter.
 - [CSS :active selector](https://www.w3schools.com/cssref/sel_active.asp)- I was have an understanding on what :active selector does.
 - [Change Color of SVG](https://css-tricks.com/change-color-of-svg-on-hover/) - This was able to help me change the color of svg file but eventually I thought of using `<img>` tag instead so I can easily scale its size.
+- [Replace image using CSS](https://stackoverflow.com/questions/2182716/is-it-possible-to-set-the-equivalent-of-a-src-attribute-of-an-img-tag-in-css) - I was to replace the current images I have with another one with this solution.

 ## Author